List of banks and credit unions in Canada: Global systemically important bank (G-SIB)

+Digital banking and fintech trends

+In recent years, Canada has experienced a steady shift toward digital banking services, driven by changing consumer preferences and technological innovation.
+A growing share of Canadians now use digital-only banking platforms for at least part of their financial activities, reflecting increased demand for low-cost, mobile-first services.

+Established banks have responded by expanding their digital offerings and investing in online infrastructure, while digital-first institutions such as Tangerine Bank and EQ Bank have gained traction through competitive pricing and simplified user experiences.

+This trend is expected to accelerate alongside the development of open banking frameworks in Canada.

 Banks by legal classification

 Banks in Canada are classified by their ownership as domestic banks, subsidiaries of foreign banks, or branches of foreign banks.
 For a greater explanation of the classifications, see Banking in Canada and Bank Act (Canada).

 Schedule I banks (domestic banks)

 Under the Bank Act, Schedule I are banks that are not a subsidiary of a foreign bank, even if they have foreign shareholders.
-There are 35 domestic banks, including 3 federally regulated Credit Unions as of 8 March 2024.
+There are 35 domestic banks, including four federally regulated credit unions as of April 2, 2026.